NikhilSura04/KlawTreeHacks2025/README.md

 ## What it does
 Klaw enables seamless laptop control through hand gestures, facial expressions, and voice recognition, allowing users to navigate without a keyboard or mouse.
 It specifically supports features like gesture-based clicking, head-tilt volume control, and real-time speech-to-text captions.

--Hand Gesture Control: Move your cursor by pointing with your index finger, perform clicks by pinching your fingers together, and navigate with swipe gestures.
+Hand Gesture Control: Move your cursor by pointing with your index finger, perform clicks by pinching your fingers together, and navigate with swipe gestures.

--Facial Expression Detection: Tilt your head left or right to adjust volume, raise your eyebrows to trigger actions, or smile to confirm selections.
+Facial Expression Detection: Tilt your head left or right to adjust volume, raise your eyebrows to trigger actions, or smile to confirm selections.

--Real-Time Speech-to-Text: Converts spoken words into live subtitles, aiding users with speech impairments or those in environments where typing is difficult.
+Real-Time Speech-to-Text: Converts spoken words into live subtitles, aiding users with speech impairments or those in environments where typing is difficult.

--Accessible Interaction: Klaw eliminates the need for a physical mouse or keyboard, making laptops more accessible for users with limited mobility.
+Accessible Interaction: Klaw eliminates the need for a physical mouse or keyboard, making laptops more accessible for users with limited mobility.

 ## How we built it
 We used Google MediaPipe for hand and face tracking, OpenCV for image processing, SpeechRecognition for real-time subtitles, Numpy for the joint angle calculations, and Pygame to render the test interface.
 The project was entirely done in Python.

 ## Challenges we ran into
--Fine-tuning gesture detection to avoid false positives.
+Fine-tuning gesture detection to avoid false positives.

--Handling speech recognition delays and improving accuracy in noisy environments.
+Handling speech recognition delays and improving accuracy in noisy environments.

--Preventing over-sensitive cursor clicking when user pinches.
+Preventing over-sensitive cursor clicking when user pinches.

--Integrating the real-time angle calculations into the PyGame simulation
+Integrating the real-time angle calculations into the PyGame simulation

 ## Accomplishments that we're proud of
--Successfully integrating multi-modal input (gesture, face, and voice) into a single tool.
+Successfully integrating multi-modal input (gesture, face, and voice) into a single tool.

--Improving gesture accuracy for seamless, hands-free control.
+Improving gesture accuracy for seamless, hands-free control.

--Making an accessible and already functional prototype that can genuinely help users right away.
+Making an accessible and already functional prototype that can genuinely help users right away.

 ## What we learned
-- How to apply CV libraries in order to track body movements
+How to apply CV libraries in order to track body movements

-- How to fine-tune thresholds for gesture recognition to balance sensitivity with accuracy
+How to fine-tune thresholds for gesture recognition to balance sensitivity with accuracy

-- Challenges in live speech-to-text processing and how to improve clarity
+Challenges in live speech-to-text processing and how to improve clarity

 ## What's next for Klaw
-- Some type of customizable gestures for more personalized controls
+Some type of customizable gestures for more personalized controls

-- Machine learning enhancements to improve speech-to-text accuracy
+Machine learning enhancements to improve speech-to-text accuracy

-- Less sensitive mouse controls
+Less sensitive mouse controls